stevekinney/binary-search-trees/README.md

 # Binary Search Trees

-A attempt to implement binary search trees in JavaScript.
+An attempt to implement binary search trees in JavaScript.

 ## Setup